parse-community/docs/_includes/js/queries.md

 Queries can be made using distinct, allowing you find unique values for a specified field.

 * Note: MasterKey is required.
-Parse-Server 2.7.1+
+Parse Server 2.7.1+

 <pre><code class="javascript">
 var query = new Parse.Query("User");